gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 gatsby new gatsby-YAML-JSON-at-buildtime https://github.com/gatsbyjs/gatsby-starter-hello-world
 ```

-## Directly importing data with YAML
+## Directly import data with YAML

 This section starts with YAML data sourcing.
 If you want to see how to do it using JSON instead, jump to the [next section](#Directly-importing-data-with-JSON).

-### Adding the YAML content
+### Add the YAML content

-Create a folder called `content` and inside, add a file called `My-YAML-Content.yaml` with the following content:
+In your Gatsby project folder, create a directory called `content` and inside, add a file called `My-YAML-Content.yaml` with the following content:

 ```yaml:title=content/My-YAML-Content.yaml
 title: YAML content used at build time with Gatsby